SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/2-DeployTheApplication.md

     helm install aisaas ./charts -f ./charts/values-private.yaml -n default
     ```

-4. This will take a while, as especially creating the **PostgreSQL on SAP BTP, hyperscaler option** service instance might take up to 30mins.
+4. This will take a while, as especially creating the **PostgreSQL on SAP BTP, hyperscaler option** service instance might take up to 30 mins.
 Wait for the process to finish successfully and also check in the **Kyma Dashboard** if all service instances have been created successfully.

-    > **Important** - Ensure to update your **values-private.yaml** file in case you want to use an existing PostgreSQL instance as depicted below!
-The respective service instance must exist in the Kyma target namespace.
+    > **Important** - Ensure to update your **values-private.yaml** file in case you want to use **an existing PostgreSQL instance** as depicted below!
+The respective service instance must exist in the Kyma namespace before deployment.
     > ```yaml
     > # Bind existing instance
     > srv:
     >   bindings:
     >      postgresql-db:
     >        serviceInstanceName:
-    >        serviceInstanceFullname: existing-pgsql-instance-name
+    >        serviceInstanceFullname: my-postgresql-instance
     >
     > # Disable instance creation
     > postgresql_db:
     >   enabled: false
-    > ```

     > A similar setup can be achieved with an existing Credential Store instance if required.

     [<img src="./images/DEP_KymaSuccess.png" width="400"/>](./images/DEP_KymaSuccess.png?raw=true)